KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/README.md

 There is Two types of intents: Explicit & Implicit.
 The Explicit Intent is the one you are using inside your app to navigate from one activity to another as you know the exact class name that you want to go to.
 The Implicit Intent is where you don't know the exact class name of your destination OR you don't mind any destination as long as it will perform the requested action, here comes the Intent-Filter.

 The Intent Filter is the way that the activity identifies itself to the Android System.
-So, If the activity, for example, is used to share a post in a social app, This Activity will indentify itself by saying "Hey, I can handle a Share Action" or in more technical terms it will declare an Action_SEND in its manifest file.
+So, If the activity, for example, is used to share a post in a social app, This Activity will identify itself by saying "Hey, I can handle a Share Action" or in more technical terms it will declare an Action_SEND in its manifest file.

 So, If you want other apps to use your activities, You should declare what kind of actions that your activities could handle in your manifest file using the Intent-Filter.
-You could also specify the kind of data that your activity expect to recieve.
+You could also specify the kind of data that your activity expect to receive.

 # Understand How Android System Deals with Implicit Intents
 When some app makes an Implicit Intent, The Android System will scan all the Installed Applications and search in their Manifest Files for any Activity that could handle this specific action, category, and data type that is send along with the Implicit Intent by querying the PackageManager.
 Once the Android System finds some matching activities, Android System shows these activities in a Dialog so the user could choose the desired activity.
 If there is Only One Activity that could handle this action, Android System will automatically opens it.
 If no activity has been found, The Android System will return null to the requested app.